anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 Job bookmark maintains state information, so you can stop the job at some point and then resume it from that point, not from the beginning.
 It also  **prevents glue from reprocessing old data**, so once data has been processed in one job run, it won't be processed again.

-Glue ETL can: transform, clean, enrich data before doing analysis.
-It generated code in python/scala, and you can modify the code to tune it to your usecases.
+*Glue ETL* can: transform, clean, enrich data before doing analysis.
+It generates code in python/scala, and you can modify the code to tune it to your usecases.
 You can also provide your own code in Spark or PySpark scripts.
 Target of Glue ETL can be S3, RDS, Redshift or Glue data catalog.
+Simple ETL, can be used for schema conversion (json->parquet), or finding records matches.

 By using DynamocFrameWriter class in Glue, you can replace the existing rows in the Redshift table before persisting the new data, thus avoiding dubplicates